SpencerWHall/ttrpg-init-tracker-ruby-cli/README.md

 Input the following keys during the operation of the program to produce the following effects:

-  * `x` -- Remove the current combatant from the tracker
+  * `x` -- Remove the current combatant from the tracker.

-  * `i[combatant_attributes]`  -- Add the specified combatant to the tracker according to the 'Combatant Attributes' format specified above
+  * `i[combatant_attributes]`  -- Add the specified combatant to the tracker according to the 'Combatant Attributes' format specified above.

-  * `q ` -- Terminate the tracker
+  * `q ` -- Terminate the tracker.

-  * `h`  --  Display a help message
+  * `h`  --  Display a help message.

-  * `<any other key>` --  Advance combat by one turn, descending one row in the tracker or wrapping around to the top.
+  * `<any other key>` --  Advance combat by one turn, descending one row in the tracker or wrapping around to the top if at the bottom.